 You can learn more about Elsa Thon’s story by visiting Re:Collection

 Dolly Tiger-Chinitz was born in Budapest, Hungary, in 1930 alongside her twin sister, Mari, to a single, working mother, Johanna (Vinyi).
 In 1938, their mother married a gentile man and they moved to Subotica, Yugoslavia.
 When Yugoslavia surrendered to the Axis forces and their city was annexed to Hungary, Dolly and Mari’s mother sent them to a convent in Budapest for their safety.
 After Germany occupied Hungary in 1944, the entire family went into hiding with false papers.
 Dolly’s mother was arrested, and Dolly and her sister were hidden by a young family friend, eventually enduring the Arrow Cross coup and the Siege of Budapest.
 After the war, Dolly lived briefly in Yugoslavia, where she met Janos; they married in Paris in 1948 and then immigrated to Venezuela.
 After she and Janos divorced, she married Joe Tiger and moved to Canada in 1961.
 In 2008, Dolly immigrated to Israel and married a widowed rabbi, Jacob Chinitz, whom she had met in Montreal.
 He passed away in 2012.
-Dolly has four children, eight grandchildren and five great-grandchildren, and she lives in Jerusalem with her partner, Larry Frisch.
+Dolly has four children, eight grandchildren and five great-grandchildren.
+Dolly Tiger passed away in 2021.

 Dolly Tiger-Chinitz is the author of Shattered Dreams from Confronting Devastation: Memoirs of Holocaust Survivors from Hungary.